-- children, who live in the catchment area of Lennoxtown Primary should be zoned to Lenzie Academy as a non-denominational secondary school within East Dunbartonshire; this would be in addition to the current options of Kilsyth Academy, in North Lanarkshire and St Ninian's High School in East Dunbartonshire. - 6.2 Lennoxtown Primary could be zoned to, and become an associated primary school to Lenzie Academy and if 100% of pupils who currently attend Lennoxtown Primary chose to transfer, then they could be accommodated there. - 6.3 Lenzie Academy has an overall capacity of 1310 with an S1 intake of 240 to manage this effectively.
-There is a high number of placing requests each year and it would restrict the number of placing requests that could be accepted.
-There is a high level of housing within the catchment area of Lenzie Academy and this has been taken into account in the roll projections.
-The table below shows the current placing requests accepted into Lenzie Academy:
+- children, who live in the catchment area of Craighead Primary in Milton of Campsie should be zoned to Kirkintilloch High School as a non-denominational secondary school within East Dunbartonshire; this would be in addition to the current options of Kilsyth Academy, in North Lanarkshire and St Ninian's High School in East Dunbartonshire. - 6.2 Craighead Primary could be zoned to, and become an associated primary school to Kirkintilloch High School and if 100% of pupils who currently attend Craighead Primary chose to transfer, then they could be accommodated there. - 6.3 The graph below shows all Craighead pupils transferring to Kirkintilloch High School.
+However it is not likely that all will transfer to Kirkintilloch HS as some may still opt for St Ninian's High School or Kilsyth Academy.
+If they all opted for Kirkintilloch, it would limit the number of placing requests for a couple of years to manage the school roll.
+However this would be dependent on the impact of housing, which has been included in these projections.

-- 6.4 The Informal Consultation showed that Lennoxtown parents were very clear that they wanted to be zoned to Lenzie Academy: - o It was seen as a positive for regeneration of the Place area; - There were a number of placing requests already made by parents to Lenzie Academy; - There are lower numbers transferring from Lennoxtown and so although, placing requests would still have to be reduced to manage the capacity within Lenzie Academy, there would still be sufficient capacity to accommodate placing requests from within EDC.
+- 6.4 The Informal Consultation showed that Milton of Campsie parents were very clear that they wanted to be zoned to a non-denominational school within East Dunbartonshire: - o It had been raised as an issue a number of years ago and parents had now exercised their right to transfer their children to St Ninian's High School; - There were some placing requests already made by parents to Kirkintilloch High School; - There are potentially higher numbers transferring from Milton of Campsie and so although, placing requests may still have to be reduced to manage the capacity within Kirkintilloch High School, there was capacity for all of the children who live in the catchment area of Craighead Primary to transfer if required.